videojs/video.js/docs/guides/player-workflows.md

 ## Accessing the Tech on the player

-The tech on the player can be accessed by passing any argument into the `tech()` function on the player.
+The tech on the player can be via `tech()`.
+Passing any argument will silence the warning that is logged. function on the player.

 ```js